atomicwhale/obol-guides/charon_multiple.md

 ...
 ```

-### 2. Adjust Charon configuration
+### 2. Adjust CDVN configuration

-The configuration of each node needs to be done separatly under each folder.
+The configuration of each CDVN needs to be done separatly under each folder.
 Most of the settings can be done in `.env` and `docker-compose.override.yml` files.
 Look at the official guide for other steps requires for setting up a Charon node: [official guide] (https://docs.obol.org/run/start/quickstart_group) or other [guide here](https://github.com/atomicwhale/obol-guides)

 Ports that are mapped to the host machine also needs to be adjusted to avoid conflicts.